Safe use of metal turning lathes

 Risk

-Operator is unable to stop the lathe in case of an emergency.
+Operator is unable to stop the lathe during an emergency.

 - Hazard: Loose clothing, cuffed or rolled back sleeves, neckties, jewellery, including watches, and long hair